 - A tiny incision at the base of the spine (about a quarter of an inch)

-- Physician can actually diagnose the cause and source of your pain because they are looking directly at it
+- A physician can actually diagnose the cause and source of your pain because they are looking directly at it

 - Early treatment